ash-project/ash_graphql/documentation/monitoring.md

 # Monitoring

-Please read {{link:ash:guide:Monitoring}} for more information.
+Please read [the Ash monitoring guide](https://hexdocs.pm/ash/monitoring.html) for more information.
 Here we simply cover the additional traces & telemetry events that we publish from this extension.

 A tracer can be configured in the api.
 It will fallback to the global tracer configuration `config :ash, :tracer, Tracer`